 For whatever reason you are traveling to Venice, I am sure it is not for the weather and the beach.
 So, why not go during shoulder season because there is no off-season for Venice.
-The lowest visiting season for Venice is the two first weeks of December and two last weeks of January.
-Pick a month in late fall, winter or early spring with least precipitation and go then.
+The lowest visiting season for Venice is the two first weeks of December and the two last weeks of January.
+Pick a month in late fall, winter, or early spring with the least precipitation and go then.
 If you want to avoid frosts stay away from December and January, but then how many people can brag about seeing Venice canals covered in thin ice and frost?
-Be open-minded, check the forecast before you leave and dress for the weather!
+Be open-minded, check the forecast before you leave, and dress for the weather!

 History and a few facts about Venice Italy

-Venice’s history goes back as far as to 400 A.D.
+Venice’s history goes back as far as 400 A.D.
 From the 5th to 8th century AD, Huns, Goths, and sundry barbarians repeatedly sacked Roman towns along Veneto’s Adriatic coast, driving many Romans to leave their homes.
 The area of Venice was under the Byzantine grip.
 When it slipped in AD 726, the people of Venice elected their first doge (Duke), whose successors would lead the city for more than 1000 years.
 Venetians lived like seabirds, their land secured only by osier and wattle.
 The one great wealth that the Venetians enjoyed was the fish and salt from the lagoon, which gave them the power to purchase the things they did not possess.
-For nearly 1400 years, the two or three miles of shallow water separating Venice from mainland Italy had protected Venice from invaders and effectively isolated the Venetians from the Italian political life.
-Venice’s history is long, magnificent and reach and you can read more about it HERE.
+For nearly 1400 years, the two or three miles of shallow water separating Venice from mainland Italy had protected Venice from invaders and effectively isolated the Venetians from Italian political life.
+Venice’s history is long, magnificent, and reach and you can read more about it HERE.

 A few fun facts about Venice Italy: